 Increased melanin in the epidermis and high dermis (mostly brown with hints of gray or blue)

 Increased melanin in the dermis (tends to be more grayish or blue)

 Dermal deposition of the drug, metabolite, or drug–melanin complexes (usually slate or bluish gray)

 Drugs may cause secondary hyperpigmentation.
 For example, focal hyperpigmentation frequently occurs after drug-induced lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more (also known as lichenoid drug eruption).

-In fixed drug eruptions, red plaques or blisters form at the same site each time a drug is taken; residual postinflammatory hyperpigmentation usually persists, especially in darker skin types.
+In fixed drug eruptions, red plaques or blisters form at the same site each time the causative drug is taken; residual postinflammatory hyperpigmentation usually persists, especially in darker skin types.
 Typical lesions occur on the face (especially the lips), hands, feet, and genitals.
 Typical inciting drugs include antibiotics (sulfonamides, tetracyclines, trimethoprim, and fluoroquinolones), nonsteroidal anti-inflammatory drugs, and barbiturates.